tprelog/iocage-homeassistant/README.md

 [My (almost) complete quick start to installing Home Assistant on FreeNAS 11.2 ](https://community.home-assistant.io/t/my-almost-complete-quick-start-to-installing-home-assistant-on-freenas-11-2-including-appdaemon-ha-dashboard-hass-configurator-mosquitto-and-tasmoadmin/71882?u=troy)

-If you are using a Z-Wave or Zigbee controller such as the Aeotec Gen-5, Nortek HUSBZB-1, or similiar USB device, you will now need to add a script to create a custom devfs_ruleset on the FreeNAS host system its self.
-This is not difficult but the final step requries using the FreeNAS GUI in order to have the custom ruleset automatically created during FreeNAS (re)boots.
+If you are using a Z-Wave or Zigbee controller such as the Aeotec Gen-5, Nortek HUSBZB-1, or similiar USB device, you will now need to add a script that creates a custom devfs_ruleset on the FreeNAS host system.
+This is not difficult to do and a quick how-to can be found in the [FreeNAS forums](https://forums.freenas.org/index.php?threads/usb-z-wave-device-no-longer-shows-up-in-iocage-jail-on-freenas-11-2.71301/post-501866).

-Ideally if your creating a new jail and already have a USB device mentioned, you'll want to follow [this link to the FreeNAS forums first](https://forums.freenas.org/index.php?threads/usb-z-wave-device-no-longer-shows-up-in-iocage-jail-on-freenas-11-2.71301/post-501866).
-Here you'll find steps to quickly create a script that FreeNAS can use to automatically create the custom devfs_ruleset for you.
+The final step requries using the FreeNAS GUI in order to have the custom ruleset automatically created during FreeNAS (re)boots.

 ---
 ---